Mike McGlinchey Scouting Report By Charlie Campbell

 Had issues with false start penalties in 2016

-2017 has seen McGlinchey play his best football and perform superbly as a run blocker.
-The Fighting Irish have fielded a great rushing offense with McGlinchey opening a lot of holes.
-In the majority of games, he has been very good in pass protection.
+McGlinchey play his best footballed his best football as a senior, performing superbly as a run blocker.
+The Fighting Irish fielded a great rushing offense with McGlinchey opening a lot of holes.
+In the majority of games, he was very good in pass protection.
 The only games in which he had real problems in protection were against Georgia and Miami.

 As a run blocker, McGlinchey can create movement at the point of attack.
 He flashes heavy hands to push defenders out of their gaps and open holes for his back.
 McGlinchey has strength to start out his NFL career at right tackle and be a plus run blocker.
 Many NFL teams have right-handed rushing attacks, so putting a finesse tap-dancing college left tackle on the right side can be a detriment to the ground game.
 However, McGlinchey has the flexibility to play the right side and be a contributor in the rushing offense.

-McGlinchey has good enough feet, quickness, and athleticism to be a left tackle at the next level, but he isn't elite in those areas.
+McGlinchey possesses good enough feet, quickness, and athleticism to be a left tackle at the next level, but he isn't elite in those areas.
 Top speed rushers can give him problems when they come flying around the edge.
-That wpoint as given evidence against Georgia and Miami during the 2017 season.
+Many times McGlinchey would play really well against those players throughout the game, except a few plays would get away from him.
+That point was given evidence against Georgia and Miami during the 2017 season.
 McGlinchey could stand to improve his ability to get depth to cut off smaller, faster rushers.
-In the NFL, especially early in his career, he might need some help when he's going against a top pass-rusher.
+In the NFL, especially early in his career, he might need some help when he is going against a top pass-rusher.
+McGlinchey has a lot of tapes where he was playing well but one or two mistakes would put a sour taste on what was otherwise a strong performance.

 Player Comparison: Duane Brown.
 Brown and McGlinchey are very similar.
 They are both plus run blockers who also can be solid in pass protection.
 While they are generally good in protection, they aren't shut-down left tackles and will give up some pressures and sacks against good rushers from time to time, with plenty of wins mixed in against those rushers as well.
 Both Brown and McGlinchey are assets in the run game and are better run blockers than typical left tackles.
 Brown was a late first-round pick, and McGlinchey could go in the middle to back portion for the first round as well.

-NFL Matches: Tampa Bay, Cincinnati, Denver, Seattle, Baltimore, Jacksonville and Philadelphia
+NFL Matches: Cleveland, Tampa Bay, Denver, Miami, Arizona, Baltimore, Seattle, Cincinnati, Jacksonville and Philadelphia

 Baltimore could use an upgrade at right tackle, so reuniting McGlinchey and Ronnie Stanley could make sense for the Ravens.

-The Jaguars' offensive line still needs work.
+The Jaguars' offensive line could still get better and more talented.
 McGlinchey could be better in pass protection than Cam Robinson.
-Robinson then could upgrade the Jacksonville line at guard or right tackle.
+Robinson then could upgrade the Jacksonville line at right tackle.